What is medical negligence?

 With the patient’s written consent, the solicitor will then obtain copies of the medical records from the relevant healthcare provider.

-Claims for medical negligence should be made promptly, so if you suspect your injury is a result of a healthcare provider failing to provide you with suitable treatment, then you should speak to a solicitor sooner rather than later.
+Claims for medical negligence should be made promptly, so if you suspect your injury is a result of a healthcare provider failing to provide you with suitable treatment, then you should speak to a clinical negligence solicitor sooner rather than later.

 You can read about the time limits of clinical negligence claims here.